Disciplinary Hearing Types

 - to know of and review in advance written information and allegations presented to the hearing panel;

-- to be accompanied by an advisor to the hearing (who must be a member of the university community [defined below], except in cases arising under the Student Sexual Misconduct Policy, in which case a student can select any advisor of his/her choice);
+- to be accompanied by an advisor to the hearing (who must be a member of the university community [defined below], except in cases arising under the Student Sexual Misconduct Policy, in which case a student can select any advisor of the student's choice);

 - to a fair and impartial hearing;

-- to rebut any witness testimony presented against him/her/it;
+- to rebut any witness testimony presented against the student/group;

 - to present additional witnesses or information at the hearing (the relevancy of which may be determined by the Board);